 RBK-500 AO-2.5RTM strikes manpower through simple shelters and light enemy equipment.
 One such aircraft bomb weighs 500 kg and carries 126 small bombs weighing 2.5 kg.

 RBK-500U BetAB-M destroys concrete structures, airfields, highways, and even bunkers.
 One bomb cassette weighs 480 kg.
-Each of its ten combat elements has a parachute and can be controlled in terms of trajectory and fall speed separately.
+Each of its ten combat elements has a parachute and can be controlled in terms of trajectory and fall speed, each separately.

 RBK-500U PTAB-1M hits tanks and armored vehicles.
-In one single bomb cassette weighing 427 kg, there are 268 anti-tank aircraft bombs inside.
-The modernized RBK-500U PTAB weighs 520 kg and already contains 352 anti-tank aircraft bombs.
+One single bomb cassette weighing 427 kg contains 268 anti-tank aircraft bombs.
+The modernized RBK-500U PTAB weighs 520 kg and contains 352 anti-tank aircraft bombs.

 Now on home